gvwilson/sensibleadventures/iffy/iffy.md

 "Hasn't budged 'cept to visit the necess'ry," Aunt Naggie confirmed.
-"Turned on the sound a while back to ask if he wanted to come an' sit, but the *Ginny* told me he was talkin' to himself, and..."
+"Turned on the sound a while back to ask if he wanted to come an' sit, but the *Ginny* told me he was talkin' to heself, and..."
 She shrugged.
 Listening to someone without them knowing was surveillance, and decent people didn't do that.